+the scene

 adaption of what many consider to be Stephen

-someone brave enough to rescue and distribute it.
-But ultimately
+to rescue and distribute it.
+But ultimately it’s IT that

 For those not familiar with

-town of Derry, located in Maine, little children are being
+of Derry, located in Maine, little children are being slaughtered

-slaughtered by a powerful entity.
-This creature can take the shape
+by a powerful entity.
+This creature can take the shape of your

-of your worst fears, but initially it tries to lure kids away by
+worst fears, but initially it tries to lure kids away by taking the

-taking the shape of a clown who calls himself Pennywise.
+shape of a clown who calls himself Pennywise.
+Eventually, a group

-Eventually, a group of 7 children (The Losers Club) realize what is
+of 7 children (The Losers Club) realize what is happening and band

-they get older.
-Eventually they discover that IT has returned, and
+Eventually they discover that IT has returned, and the now-adult

-the now-adult members of The Losers Club must travel back to Derry
+members of The Losers Club must travel back to Derry once again to

-once again to put an end to IT’s reign of terror once and for
+put an end to IT’s reign of terror once and for all.

 The only details that have